Chefs Notes

 Making Sweet and Sour Sauce

 To make the sweet and sour sauce put the vinegar, sugar, salt and cherry juice in a medium-sized pot.
 Bring the pot to a boil over medium-high heat, stirring every minute or so.
 Once the sauce starts to boil, add the cornstarch and water mixture (stir the cornstarch and water before pouring it into the sauce).
 Whisk the sauce until it is thick and completely translucent.
 Take it off the heat until you are ready to serve.
+This is one of those fundamental sauce techniques that's worth getting comfortable with.

-Storing Sweet and Sour Sauce for later
+Storing Sweet and Sour Sauce for Later

 You can store the sweet and sour sauce in the fridge in an airtight container for up to three weeks.
 To use it, heat it in a pot over medium heat with a tablespoon or two of water.